 7. Lower Responsiveness

 In most cases, when your employee is thinking about quitting, he or she will stop answering your emails or even answering phone calls.
 Generally, they will start communicating less often because they want to be less accessible so they don’t have to answer any questions that might jeopardize their job before they decide to leave.

 Being aware of the signs your best employee is going to quit could help you tremendously in recognising when your employees are going to hit the road.
 However, gaining this information is only the first step.
 What you need to do is use that information and make any necessary changes to retain your employees.

-This is where Heartcount steps in!
-Heartcount is an AI-powered tool that lets you measure the happiness of your employees and always know how your employees feel and what they think in real time.
+This is where HeartCount steps in!
+HeartCount is an software that lets you measure the happiness of your employees and always know how your employees feel and what they think in real time.
 In this way, you will be able to react on time and encourage your employees to stay and thrive in your company culture.

 Leverage HeartCount to get a pulse of your team happiness and help your employees grow!